 - Always dress for the weather: The sanctuary is entirely outdoors, with the gift shop being the only indoor portion.

 Other Must Knows About The Tour

-When visiting the Yamnuska Wolfdog Sanctuary, you are entering the home of 35+ wolfdogs each with a different history and different experiences with humans – many of which are negative experiences.
-It is important that you respect their home by following the guidelines set out by the sanctuary.
+When visiting the Yamnuska Wolfdog Sanctuary, you are entering the home of 35+ wolfdogs, each with a different history and different experiences with humans – many of which are negative experiences.
+It is vital that you respect their home by following the guidelines set out by the sanctuary.

 - Leave your dog and any other animals at home: No dogs are permitted at the sanctuary – not even in the parking lot/your car.
 Check out these pet friendly hotels if you do plan to bring your furry friend on your Banff vacay.